SeventhDream/SeventhDream/README.md

 ## Hi there 👋
+I'm Reuel, a Mechatronics Engineer and Robotics Enthusiast from New Zealand.

+## About Me

+- 🎓 Graduated in 2024 with a Bachelor’s degree in Mechatronics Engineering (with honours) from the University of Auckland and have 2 years of industry experience.
+- 😍 Loves Programming, Electronics, Game Development, 3D modelling and learning new skills!
+-
 <!--
 **SeventhDream/SeventhDream** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.